 9. Repurpose an Art Box

 Unfortunately, my vintage art box was damaged and can no longer be used to tote my supplies.
 So, I pulled out the internal divider and use it to organize my “vanity.”
 I don’t actually have a true vanity.
 It’s just a spot on top of my dresser.
 The art box corrals my clutter into neat little compartments.

 10. Attach Surge Protectors to Furniture

 I learned this trick a long time ago and love it for desks and dressers.
 You can attach surge protectors to the back of furniture to corral chords.
-Everything looks so much neater with less cords.
+Everything looks so much neater with fewer cords.

 11. Make a Bulletin Board Jewelry Holder